Cameron-Walden/movie-tracker-client/README.md

 `REACT_APP_MOVIE_API=<your api key here>`

+Next, make sure to clone down the [server](https://github.com/Cameron-Walden/movie-tracker-server) and install all dependancies.
+Next, you'll want to head to [MongoDB](https://www.mongodb.com/) to get your own connection string.
+Once you have it, you'll want to add it along with your TMDB api key to your .env file (again, make sure to first add your .env file to your .gitignore) like:

+`MOVIE_API_KEY=<your TMDB api key here>`
+`DB_URL=<your mongodb connection string here>`

-Next, make sure to clone down the [server](https://github.com/Cameron-Walden/movie-tracker-server). and install all dependancies You can run it on a port of your choosing, or by default it will run on 3001
+You can then run the server on a port of your choosing, or by default it will run on 3001

 Once the dependencies have been installed, you can run the following command to start the app:

-npm start
+`npm start`

 The app should then be accessible on http://localhost:3000/.